Police University (TV series): Casting

 There was news on December 30, 2020, that Cha Tae-hyun received an offer for the drama titled then as Police Academy.
 On February 16, 2021, Jung Jin-young was reportedly considering the offer following the end of his military service in April.
 On March 3, 2021, Krystal Jung's casting in Police Academy was confirmed.
-On March 18, 2021, Yoo Young-jae's agency J-World confirmed his appearance in the TV series.
+On March 18, 2021, Yoo Young-jae's agency, J-World, confirmed his appearance in the TV series.
 There were reports on April 6 and 17 of Hong Soo-hyun and Seo Ye-hwa being cast in the series titled then as My Little Police.
 In late April to early May, the leading cast was confirmed for the final title Police University.
 On June 16, scenes of first script reading from site were released.

 Filming

-On June 12, 2021, the filming schedule of drama was planned in Cheongju City, Cheongju, Cheongwon.
+On June 12, 2021, the filming schedule of drama was planned in Cheongju, Cheongju, Cheongwon.
 On June 22, it was reported that an outsourced staff was tested positive for COVID-19 on the 19th.
 Cast members and other staff were also tested, and all of them were negative of the contagion.
 The production team temporarily stopped filming as a precaution, in accordance with the guidelines of health authorities.
 The final filming took place on September 26, a week before the finale.
 Filming lasted for around six months.